 1 cup ale beer (or Pilsner, Guinness or IPA.
 I prefer IPA for the tangy rich hops taste)

-If you don’t want to use beer or wine you can use 1 bouillon cube in a half cup of hot water.
+(If you don’t want to use beer or wine you can use 1½ beef broth)

 1 cup frozen peas and carrots